 - Re-use of older drugs – A number of drugs, which were used to treat CML before the introduction of TKIs, may offer benefit in treating patients who do not respond to TKI treatment, or who have problems with the side effects of TKIs.
 At present it is not clear which, if any, of these drugs will enter routine use for treatment of CML.
 If any are re-introduced, they are likely to be used only for selected patients.
 The response to TKI treatment is so good that it is very unlikely these will ever be replaced in treatment of CML.

-Questions to ask your doctor about CML
+Questions to ask your medical team about CML

 We understand going through a blood cancer through journey can be difficult.
 It may help to talk to a close friend or relative about how you are feeling.
 Here are some questions that may be useful to ask your doctor.